2026 Women's FIH Hockey World Cup Qualifiers: Format

-Teams not qualifying from the continental qualification tournament are participating in this tournament according to the respective spots received by the FIH.
-The 16 teams will be split into two eight team tournaments.
-In each tournament the eight teams will be divided into two four-team pools.
-After the round-robin stage the top two teams advance to the semifinals.
-The top three teams of each tournament and the highest world ranked team that finishes in 4th place in each event will qualify for the World Cup.
+Teams not qualifying from the continental qualification tournament were participating in this tournament according to the respective spots received by the FIH.
+The 16 teams were split into two eight team tournaments.
+In each tournament the eight teams were divided into two four-team pools.
+After the round-robin stage the top two teams advanced to the semifinals.
+The top three teams of each tournament and the highest world ranked team that finishes in fourth place in each event qualified for the World Cup.